 An integral part of the local area, Artichoke Printmaking’s studio in Brixton has been around for nearly 25 years.
 Partly out of necessity (their printing presses are huge!), printmaking is very much a communal activity.
 Out of that comes a friendly vibe that’s so often hidden in a big city.

 Megan – one of the studio’s founders – is without doubt a creative spirit, and entirely invested in the growth of everyone in the Artichoke community.
 As we spoke, she meandered from bench to bench, explaining the processes the artists were absorbed in, occasionally offering advice.
 If anything could sum up Megan’s attitude in one line, it’s the advice she offers to budding creatives:

 ‘Don’t give up on something if you’re happy doing it’

-When it all began Where did your passion for printmaking come from?
+Where did your passion for printmaking come from?

 I’ve always done arts at school, and even at home before school.
 Drawing was my favourite thing.
 We did tasters in different art forms during school and it was then that I tried printmaking.
 Lithography, to start.

 Early on I realised this is exactly how I think, everything about printmaking just made sense with the way I arrive at making an image.
 My thoughts are mirrored in all the layers, the techniques, the processes.

 I was in a class with a fantastic lithographer and he liked my work, so invited me to work with him that summer.
 During your studies, you do a lot of work like this, similar to an apprenticeship with a master artist.
 Master artists open doors for you, both in your thinking and opportunities.

 When did you know that you wanted this to be your life?